Mejorarsim/Geo-Localization/README.md

-Here's a well-formatted README file for your GitHub repository:

----

 # Geo-Localization Analysis of Tweets

 This project analyzes the spatial distribution of tweets in London using a geo-tagged dataset.
 It implements a newsworthiness scoring mechanism to filter and examine tweets for their relevance.
 The project includes data preprocessing, grid-based spatial analysis, and the application of a newsworthiness scoring model to geo-tagged tweets.